dhollerbach/chef/README.md

 ### ChefSpec
 * **sudo chef exec rspec** - Generates the resources needed for a unit test.
 Then, runs the unit tests accordingly.
 This command should be run from within a cookbook

+### Chef Knife
+* **knife client list** - Checks if the workstation being used is a valid workstation.
+This means it has a valid key (.pem) and knife.rb.
+This should be run in the same directory as the .chef-repo directory
+* **knife ssl check** - Checks if the workstation can communicate with the chef server
+* **knife cookbook list** - Lists the cookbooks on the chef server
+* **knife cookbook upload <cookbook_name>** - Uploads cookbooks to the chef server.
+This should be run in the same directory where the cookbooks directory is.
+You can use '-a' to upload all cookbooks

 ### Chef Troubleshooting / Best Practices
 * **sudo chef exec foodcritic <path_to_cookbook>** - Checks a cookbook for chef design best practices